Nagoya Castle: Keeps

 Nagoya Castle is known for its unique "connected-keep" style of construction, with the main keep of five stories on five different levels and a smaller keep of two levels joined by an abutment bridge.
 Evidence that another small keep was planned for the west side of the main keep can be found in traces of an entryway in the upper part of the stone wall foundation on that side.
 The entryway to the small keep was also planned for the west side.
 However, during the construction, the location was changed to where it is today.
 Traces of the original entryway remain inside the stone wall.

 Various types of weapons were stored on the first level of the castle's main keep.
 Flammable materials such as gunpowder were kept in facilities outside the castle.

-The small and main keep both burned down during the Pacific War, and were reconstructed in 1959 with the use of modern materials such as steel beams and concrete.
+The small and main keep both burned down during World War II, and were reconstructed in 1959 with the use of modern materials such as steel beams and concrete.
 In 2017 the city announced the donation drive to completely reconstruct the keeps again in wood based on the original plans and surveys done before the war.
 The aim is to complete the main tower by 2022.
 The webpage for online donations was opened in 2020.